Harriott History, Family Crest & Coats of Arms

 - Elizabeth Harriott, aged 29, who landed in America, in 1896

-Harriott Settlers in the United States in the 20th Century
+Harriott Settlers in United States in the 20th Century

 - Daniel F. Harriott, aged 41, who settled in America from Turks Island, in 1908

-- Florentius Harriott, aged 64, who emigrated to the United States from Paget, Bermuda, in 1909
+- Florentius Harriott, aged 64, who immigrated to the United States from Paget, Bermuda, in 1909

-- Daniel F. Harriott, aged 43, who emigrated to the United States, in 1910
+- Daniel F. Harriott, aged 43, who immigrated to the United States, in 1910

 - Alice C. Harriott, aged 43, who landed in America, in 1910